-What material do you recommend for the spoilboard?
+What material do you recommend?

 Okay, where can I buy LDF?

 Start with the company that supplies your plywood, particle board or MDF core products.
 If they don’t carry the right LDF, they should be able to point you in the right direction.
+Ensure you ask for a fibreboard with the density listed above.

 How do I flatten my new spoilboard?